KFGisIT/gsa-bpa-docker-ci-demo/README.md

 For more info on testing and automation frameworks, please see [Automation.md](Automation.md).

 ##Usability Testing###
-KFG preformed usability testing with both internal testing staff and an external focus group mixed between different browsers and platforms to test both desktop and mobile platforms
+KFG preformed usability testing with both internal testing staff and an external focus group mixed between different browsers and platforms to test both desktop and mobile platforms:

 *	Mac & PC using Chrome, Firefox, Safari, Firefox & IE
 * 	iOS